 - UV light traps and pheromone traps can be used to trap flies to help prevent build-up of breeding populations

-Rats: The most destructive pests
+Rats: One of the most destructive pests

 Rats are attracted by food supplies and do not venture far from their shelter or nesting sites, so, in a large facility, they will nest close to accessible food supplies.
 They can grow in numbers quickly with an abundant food supply due to the number of litters they are capable of producing and the short time to maturity, shelter from predators and benign environmental conditions inside a building.

-Rats are the most destructive pest, according to the Rentokil survey.
+Rats are some of the most destructive pest, according to the Rentokil survey.
 Over a quarter of businesses surveyed reported damage to electrical equipment from rats.
 As a consequence, they are also the most likely pest to cause production downtime, with businesses losing an average of eight working days a year due to rat infestations.

 Rats also spread urine, droppings, and filth picked up from the environment, wherever they run, damage food containers and packaging by gnawing, and eat any food they can access.
 They can transmit a large number of diseases, including salmonellosis, leptospirosis, toxoplasmosis, Lyme disease and rat-bite fever.
 They also carry parasites, including ticks, fleas, lice and mites.